jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 ### Try out React and GraphQL for the first time

-Whether your are a seasoned veteran or a new comer to the [React][32] and [GraphQL][20] world, it is easy to get started with those technologies when using Gatsby.
+Whether you are a seasoned veteran or a newcomer to the [React][32] and [GraphQL][20] world, it is easy to get started with those technologies when using Gatsby.
 I think it's worth mentioning that because you don't need a whole lot of prior knowledge to get started here.
 You can write your first React component or a GraphQL query today with Gatsby.

 And because Gatsby is using React under the hood, that means you could pull up any React package from [npm][33].
 Yay 🎉!